-I am pleased to present the Depot Redevelopment Corporation of Memphis and Shelby County ("the DRC") report on audited financial statements for the year ending June 30, 2019.
-The audit consists of 4 sections: Introduction, Independent Auditor's Report, Financial Statements, and the Report on Internal Controls and Compliance.
-This introductory section consists of the transmittal letter and a list of the Board of Directors and management staff.
-The next section contains the independent auditor's report and includes the management's discussion and analysis.
-The financial statements include the statements related to net position; revenues, expenses, and changes in net position; cash flows; and the related notes to the financial statements.
-The statutory reporting section includes the independent auditor's report on internal control over financial reporting and on compliance based on the audit of the financial statements.
+I am pleased to present the Depot Redevelopment Corporation of Memphis and Shelby County ("the DRC") report on audited financial statements for the year ending June 30, 2020.
+The audit consists of 4 sections: Introductory, Financial, Basic Financial Statements, and Statutory Reporting.
+This introductory section consists of the letter of transmittal and the list of management officials and the Board of Directors.
+The financial section begins with the auditor's report and includes the management discussion and analysis.
+The statistical section includes the statements related to net position, cash flows and the related financial notes.
+The statutory reporting section concludes the report by discussing internal controls and compliance related to the financial statements.

-The accuracy of the data and all audit disclosures are the responsibility of the DRC.
-To the best of our knowledge, information and belief, the enclosed information is accurate in all material respects and is reported in a manner designed to represent the financial position and operations of the DRC.
+The accuracy of the data and all audit disclosures is the responsibility of the DRC.
+To the best of our knowledge information and belief, the enclosed information is accurate in all material respects and is reported in a manner designed to represent the financial position and operations of the DRC.